michalkmet/xp-orange-double-trouble/NOTES.md

 - ✅ DONE UAT2.1: Given I'm going to use the doubleTrouble function, When I pass '[2, 3, 1], 4', Then it should return [2, 3]
 - ✅ DONE UAT2.2: Given I'm going to use the doubleTrouble function, When I pass '[0, 1, 2], 3', Then it should return [0, 1]
 - ✅ DONE UAT2.3: Given I'm going to use the doubleTrouble function, When I pass '[2, 1, 0], 3', Then it should return [2, 0]

+User Story 3: many numbers
+As a user, I want to pass in many numbers, so that I can see doubleTrouble function working
+- ✅ DONE more examples, new user story
+- ⚠ TODO UAT3.1: Given I'm going to use the doubleTrouble function, When I pass '[1, 3, 5, 6, 7, 4, 3],7' Then it should return [1, 3, 5, 6, 7, 4]
+- ⚠ TODO UAT3.2: Given I'm going to use the doubleTrouble function, When I pass '[4, 1, 1, 1, 4],2' Then it should return [4, 1, 4]
+- ⚠ TODO UAT3.3: Given I'm going to use the doubleTrouble function, When I pass '[2, 2, 2, 2, 2, 2], 4' Then it should return [2]
+- ⚠ TODO UAT3.4: Given I'm going to use the doubleTrouble function, When I pass '[2, 6, 2], 8' Then it should return [2, 2]